A statistical model for quantum spin and photon number states: Changing variables

 With these results, equations (\ref{eq: alice base-4 counts}) and (\ref{eq: bob base-4 count}) become the following:

 Expressed in this form, the proposed interpretation of these combinatorial terms becomes more clear.
 We may think of them as counting base-4 sequences, such that the ordering of the symbols in one of the component base-2 sequences remain fixed.
 In the case of equation (\ref{eq: alice base-4 counts new}), it is the base-2 sequence with the subscript $a1$ which is held fixed, while the base-2 sequence with the subscript $b2$ is held fixed in equation (\ref{eq: bob base-4 count new}).
-One example of a set of sequences being counted by equation (\ref{eq: alice base-4 counts new}) is as follows, where $\tilde{C}_{a1}=\tilde{D}_{a1}=\tilde{C}_{b2}=\tilde{D}_{b2}=2$ and $\widetilde{CC}^{a}=\widetilde{CD}^{a}=\widetilde{DC}^{a}=\widetilde{DD}^{a}=1$:
+One example of the elements in $\varepsilon^{CD}_a$ being counted by equation (\ref{eq: alice base-4 counts new}) is as follows, where $\tilde{C}_{a1}=\tilde{D}_{a1}=\tilde{C}_{b2}=\tilde{D}_{b2}=2$ and $\widetilde{CC}^{a}=\widetilde{CD}^{a}=\widetilde{DC}^{a}=\widetilde{DD}^{a}=1$:

 For the example given above, the combinatorial expression in equation (\ref{eq: alice base-4 counts new}) yields: